sim Module

 The terms “node” and “stage” are used interchangeably in the documentation.

-For an overview of simulation in Stockpyl, see the tutorial page for simulation.
+For an overview of simulation in Stockpyl, see the tutorial page for simulation and the tutorial page for multi-product simulation.

 API Reference